dat3Cph/material/docs/toolbox/java/orm/update_best_practice.md

 ### Explanation of the Code

-1. **`EntityManagerFactory`**: We create an `EntityManagerFactory` to manage entity managers.
-This factory is typically set up in a `persistence.xml` file, which defines how JPA will interact with the database.
+1. **`EntityManagerFactory`**: We get an `EntityManagerFactory` to manage entity managers.
+This factory is typically set up in a `HibernateConfig` file, which defines how JPA will interact with the database.

 2. **`EntityManager`**: For each operation, an `EntityManager` is created.
 This is the core JPA interface used to interact with entities and the database.

-3. **Transaction Management**: We manually begin and commit (or rollback) transactions using `EntityTransaction` since we’re not relying on Spring's `@Transactional` support.
+3. **Transaction Management**: We manually begin and commit (or rollback) transactions using `EntityTransaction`.

 4. **Partial Updates**: Only the fields that are not `null` in the incoming `PersonDTO` are applied to the `Person` entity.
 If a field is missing in the `PersonDTO`, we leave the corresponding field in the `Person` entity unchanged.